SergiyStoyan/PdfDocumentParser/README.md

 - image search (used either in native and scanned PDF documents);

 ### InvoiceParser
 [Invoice Parser](https://github.com/sergeystoyan/PdfDocumentParser/tree/lib%2Bcustomization/InvoiceParser) is a custom desktop application based on the leverages provided by [PdfDocumentParser](https://github.com/sergeystoyan/PdfDocumentParser).
 To keep PdfDocumentParser as flexible as possible, some important but restrictive features like keeping and managing templates are left in InvoiceParser.
-Most likely it will not fit your needs as is but can be used as a framework or sample.
+While most likely it as is would not fit anybody's needs, it still can be used as a framework or sample.

 ### Support
 Contact me through github if you want me to upgrade PdfDocumentParser or develop a custom application based on it.